Visiting Artists, Mentors, Instructors…

-One Love Generation takes great pride in the artists we bring in to educate our youth, from mentors to “workshoppers”.
-We would like to share some information about them and the work they are doing on a personal level.
+One Love Generation takes great pride in the artists we bring in to educate our youth, from mentors to workshop teachers to guest lecturers.
+We would like to share some information about past and present mentors and the work they are doing on a personal level.

 Look for her work in various titles from: Fanatasy Flight Publishing, Palladium Books, Third Eye Games and Emerald City Expeditions.
 Her work may also be found on her website.

 Ashley L. Schick makes works on paper and artists’ books.
 After graduating with a Master of Fine Art in Printmaking, Ms. Schick became an artist’s assistant to sculptor Brian Dettmer for over two years, after an initial period working through his grant from the Museum of Contemporary Art of Georgia’s Working Artist Project.
 From the fall of 2011 to the fall of 2013, she was part of the Creatives Project’s Artist-In-Studio Residency Program.
-She is also one of the original co-founders of Straw Hat Press, a fine art publishing and contract printshop at the Goat Farm Arts Center.
+She was also one of the original co-founders of Straw Hat Press.
+Her work is represented by Kai Lin Art and Vamp & Tramp Booksellers.

 Jason Kofke: Artist: www.jasonkofke.com